betaglot/plantabeta/docs/dev/Pylanter.md

 # 🛠 Planter as Computer

-::: tip BetaScript
+::: tip BetaCode
-The Source Code for Plantbeta is called [BetaScript](/reference/Beta/BetaScript).
+The Source Code for Plantbeta is called [BetaCode](/reference/Beta/BetaCode).
 :::

 ![PythonLogo](/Python/PythonLogo.png)